 In addition to home repairs, the age and type of your home’s roof is an important factor in saving money on your insurance policy.

-How a company insures a home and the cost of the policy has much to do with how old the roof is, even if the roof has a 30-year warranty.
-You may be able to find a great rate with a standard insurance company, but the property won’t be insurable due to fact that the roof was not replaced within 15 years.
+How a company insures home and the cost of the policy has much to do with how old the roof is, even if the roof has a 30-year warranty.
+You may find a great rate with a standard insurance company, but the property won’t be insurable because the roof was not replaced within 15 years.
 With Citizens and most insurance carriers, no permit equals no credit.

 Wind Mitigation Savings

 If a roofing permit is dated 3/2/2002 or later, an automatic wind mitigation discount is applied to your insurance premium.
-Wind Mitigation Inspections are available for all single-family homes, townhouses, condos and commercial buildings built prior to 2002 and can provide substantial savings.
+Wind Mitigation Inspections are available for all single-family homes, townhouses, condos, and commercial buildings built before 2002 and can provide substantial savings.

-The rules are very specific.
-Insurance carriers credit any roof permit issue dated 03/02/2002 or later (that was later approved and finaled) with a discount for superior attachment.
+The rules are particular.
+Insurance carriers credit any roof permit issue dated 03/02/2002 or later (that was later approved and finalized) with a discount for superior attachment.
 What is superior attachment?
-It’s straps or clips vs. toenails
+It’s straps or clips vs. toenails.

 Again, this must be on the permit and finaled.
 If a roofer between March 2002 and March 2012 recorded SWR on their permit (usually in the form of ‘peel & stick barrier’), then the homeowner would also receive the max discount.
 Would a four-point inspector be able to tell you this?
 No, unless they could find it recorded on the permit.

-To find out if you qualify for maximum insurance discounts in the Tampa Bay, Florida area, you can contact us here.
+To determine if you qualify for maximum insurance discounts in the Tampa Bay, Florida area, you can contact us here.